 Boondi is small pearls of Chickpea flour which are deep-fried in oil till crispy and crunchy.

-When added in yogurt, these soak up the liquid and becomes soft.
+When added to yogurt, these soak up the liquid and becomes soft.

 Boondi is available in most Indian stores and it comes in a variety of flavors like mint, masala, etc.

-I prefer to use plain boondi to make Raita and add the masalas in the yogurt.
+I prefer to use plain unsalted boondi to make raita and add the masalas to the yogurt.